rethinkdb/rethinkdb-rs/README.md

 ## Contribute ##

-While the RethinkDB team will do its best to provide the best documentation possible, please fork this repository, add your changes and submit a pull request :)
+While the RethinkDB team will do its best to provide the best documentation possible, please fork this repository, add your changes and submit pull requests. :)

 ## License ##